borysrybak/real-time-face-analytics/README.md

 #### Power Bi Desktop

 Power BI is a suite of business analytics tools that deliver insights throughout your organization.
-We will use it to get insights about our data from face analysis.
+We will use it to get insights into our data from face analysis.

 - [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/)